wygulmage/after-sundown/character_options_and_motivation.md

 Triggers for a hunger frenzy usually take the form of depleted Power.
 Triggers to end a hunger frenzy are either something which makes them lethargic (including simply being full of other foods), or having drained a victim dry.
 Key skills are Stealth, Animal Ken, and Medicine.
 Master Passion Hunger is the usual drive of Vampires.

 #### Master Passion Loneliness
-"_We were meant to be together.
-If I wasn't made for you, why do I exist?!_"
+_"We were meant to be together.
+If I wasn't made for you, why do I exist?!"_

 A character with Master Passion Loneliness is prone to excruciating, almost, _paralyzing_, pain.
 The pain of feeling incomplete, cut off, and alone.
 These feelings come rapidly when they are actually alone, and even creep up on them when they are surrounded by other people.
 Alienation is exacerbated by Master Passion Loneliness to the point of clear instability.
 They end up doing things to draw attention to themselves out of desperation, stunts that often as not actively push others away.
 Many with Master Passion Loneliness feel that what is missing from their life is a lover, but friendship or even just _acknowledgement_ is a frequently cited lack as well.

 A Loneliness Frenzy usually takes the form of a series of drastic and poorly conceived cries for help and attention.
 These can be incredibly destructive to things around them and even themselves.
 Petulant and half hearted attempts on their own life are not uncommon.
 While the goal is always to focus attention of the character and/or to punish others for abandoning them, the logical connection between their rampage and actually encouraging people to socialize with them can be... hard to explain.
 Loneliness Frenzies can be triggered by any abandonment, real or imagined.
 Characters with Master Passion Loneliness are prone to the worst sorts of jealousy on the smallest of provocations, and behave clingy and desperate even when relationships are seemingly normal.
 Key skills are Larceny, Intimidate, and Artisan.
 Master Passion Loneliness is the usual state of being for Animates.

 #### Master Passion Rage
-"_You're making me angry.
-You wouldn't like me when I'm angry._"
+_"You're making me angry.
+You wouldn't like me when I'm angry."_

 A character with Master Passion Rage is short-tempered, and when their temper goes off they completely lose it: attacking their enemies, destroying the scenery, attacking bystanders, and destroying their relationships.
 Characters subject to rage frenzy will often lash out at others for perceived slights, both verbally and physically, but it is not until they are pushed into actual frenzy that their true and terrifying potential is unleashed.
 A raging character uses every power at their disposal to smash everything and everyone they perceive as vexing or hostile.
 Failing that, they will turn on inanimate objects and even innocent and irrelevant people as their inability to get their hands (or teeth, or balls of fire, or whatever) on something they can readily identify as a threat or a sleight becomes itself a source of anger.
 A raging rampage is born out of sheer anger, and seeks to remove the source of their anger through the simplest of emotionally-triggered reactions - pure violence.